San Francisco Archdiocese declares bankruptcy amid hundreds of lawsuits alleging child sexual abuse – KION546

 The overwhelming majority of the more than 500 claims stem from allegations of sexual abuse that occurred 30 or more years ago involving priests who are no longer active in ministry or are deceased, said Cordileone.

-Survivors of clergy sex abuse victims criticized the bankruptcy filing, calling them a ploy to keep information hidden.
+Survivors of clergy sex abuse victims criticized the bankruptcy filing, calling it a ploy to keep information hidden.

 The Archdiocese of San Francisco is the only diocese in California yet to release a list of clergy credibly accused of child sexual abuse, Anderson said.